Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

 \subsection{Smaller Kernel in Bipartite Graphs}

-In this subsection, we show that \textsc{Dominating Set} admits a kernel with~$\Oh(c^3 k^4)$ when the input graph is bipartite and~$c$-closed.
-As in Section~\ref{sec-kernel-threshold-ds}, we use \BW{} to show this kernelization.
+In this subsection, we show that \textsc{Dominating Set} admits a kernel with~$\Oh(c^3 k^4)$~vertices when the input graph is bipartite and~$c$-closed.
+As in \Cref{sec-kernel-threshold-ds}, we use \BW{} to show this kernelization.
 Since we only focus on the case~$r=1$, we will refer to \BW{} as \textsc{BW-Dominating Set}.

-\begin{rrule} Suppose that there is a vertex $v \in V(G)$ with at least $ck$ black neighbors.
+\begin{rrule} Suppose that there is a vertex $v \in V(G)$ with at least $(c-1)k+1$ black neighbors.
 Then, \begin{enumerate} \item color all the vertices of $N_G(v)$ white, \item remove $v$, and \item decrease $k$ by 1. \end{enumerate} \end{rrule}

-\begin{lemma} \Cref{rr:ds:largedeg} is correct. \end{lemma} \begin{proof} Let $v$ be a vertex with~$|N_G(v)| \ge ck$ and let~$(G', k' = k - 1)$ be the instance obtained as a result of \Cref{rr:ds:largedeg}.
+\begin{lemma} \Cref{rr:ds:largedeg} is correct. \end{lemma} \begin{proof} Let $v$ be a vertex with~$|N_G(v)| \ge (c-1)k+1$ and let~$(G', k' = k - 1)$ be the instance obtained as a result of \Cref{rr:ds:largedeg}.
 Suppose that~$(G, k)$ is a Yes-instance with a bw-dominating set~$D$ of~$k$ vertices.
 We claim that~$v \in D$.
 Let~$P, Q$ be a bipartition of~$G$ and assume without loss of generality that~$v \in P$.
 Since~$G$ is~$c$-closed, each vertex in~$P \setminus \{ v \}$ can dominate at most~$c - 1$ neighbors of~$v$.
 Moreover, each vertex in~$Q$ can dominate no neighbor of~$v$ except for itself.
-It follows that~$v \in D$, since otherwise there exists a neighbor of~$v$ that is nonadjacent to any vertex from~$D$.
+It follows that~$v \in D$, since otherwise some neighbor of~$v$ is nonadjacent to all vertices of~$D$.
 Consequently,~$D \setminus \{ v \}$ is a solution of~$(G', k')$.

 Conversely, suppose that~$D'$ is a bw-dominating set of size at most~$k'$ in~$G'$.
 Then,~$(G, k)$ is a Yes-instance with a solution~$D \cup \{ v \}$.